L. Lynn HogueProfessor of Law Emeritus

 J.D., Duke University School of Law

 M.A., University of Tennessee

 Teaching: Lynn Hogue joined the faculty of the College of Law at Georgia State University in 1982 when the law school began.
 Prior to that he taught at the University of Arkansas at Little Rock School of Law (1977 - 1982) and held a visiting appointment at the University of Detroit Mercy School of Law (spring 1977).
 He had subsequent visits at the Emory University School of Law (spring 1981) and the Law Department at the U.S. Military Academy at West Point (1995 - 1996).
 Prior to attending law school he taught English at North Carolina State University in Raleigh (1969 - 1971).

-Military Service: He retired in the rank of Lieutenant Colonel from the United States Army Reserve Judge Advocate General's Corps in the fall of 2000 after 21 years of service as an Army lawyer.
+Military Service: He retired in the rank of lieutenant colonel from the United States Army Reserve Judge Advocate General's Corps in fall 2000 after 21 years of service as an Army lawyer.

 MEDIA CONTACT INFORMATION: Members of the press and media may contact Hogue directly by email or phone (404-413-9176), through Georgia State's PR and Marketing Communications (404-413-3025), or through the college's director of communications (404-413-9050).